MarkhamShofner/masters/data-structures/course-notes.md

       - cost:
         - n(k) or n log n. simplified way to look at cost all the way down if assuming fairly even splits.
 (1x2^k)+(2x2^[k-1]+...+(Nx2^0)).
   Selection Sorts
+    + select something and put it in it's final position.
     - Simple Selection Sort
     - Binary Tree Sort
     - Simple BT Sort
     - HeapSort
+      - nlogn regardless or order of data
     - Quadratic Selection Sort
   Insertion Sorts
+    + performs well on small data files that tend to be ordered
     - Simple Insertion Sort
     - Shell Sort
+      - overall cost: O(n(logn)^2)
   Merge Sorts
+    + basis for external sorting
     - Straight Merge
+      - cost: O(nlogn) regardless or order. logn number of levels split, n sorted on each level.
+      - requires O(2n) space
     - Natural Merge
+      - base the first pass not on splitting every single node into its own file, but rather group an array until the next element is smaller than the last, then start a new array there. (can work better with arrays)
+      - doesn't really help in fairly random files, but hugely helpful in ordered files. would be O(n). reverse order would be O(n^2)
   Radix Sorts
+    - based on columns
   +;
 Module 10: Sorting and Searching Sorted Data,
   Goals: